braithicus/2810ICT-Project-Management-Assignment/Software Design Document.md

 -  Visualisation tools such as pie charts and bar graphs when a food item is searched or clicked from a display.
 -  A list of foods after the user inputs minimum and maximum values from the range menu
--  A list of foods after the user inputs low, mid, and high values from the filter menu.
+-  A list of foods after the user inputs a low, mid, or high value from the filter menu.
 -  **ADDITIONAL ITEM CONTAINS OUTPUT**

 ##### Target Users